d5/tengo/docs/tengo-cli.md

 go get github.com/d5/tengo/cmd/tengo
 ```

+Or, you can download the precompiled binaries from [here](https://github.com/d5/tengo/releases/latest).

 ## Compiling and Executing Tengo Code

 You can directly execute the Tengo source code by running `tengo` tool with your Tengo source file (`*.tengo`).